 From January 2005 the Freedom of Information (FOI) Act 2000 gives a general right of access to all types of recorded information held by public authorities.
 The Act also sets out exemptions from that right and places a number of obligations on public authorities.
 The term "public authority" is defined in the Act; it includes all public bodies and government departments in the UK.
-The BBC, Channel 4 and S4C are the only broadcasters covered by the Act.
+The BBC, Channel 4, S4C and MG Alba are the only broadcasting organisations covered by the Act.